IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Disabling a user with this endpoint will keep:

 - The user's contributions to datasets, including dataset creation, file uploads, and publishing.
-- The user's access history to datafiles in the Dataverse installation, including guestbook records and acceptance of terms of use.
+- The user's access history to datafiles in the Dataverse installation, including guestbook records.
 - The user's account information (specifically name, email, affiliation, and position)

-If it is determined that disabling a user is not sufficient, it is possible anonymize a user through use of the :ref:`merge-accounts-label` feature.
-See :ref:`Anonymize a User <disable-a-user>` for more information about this process.

 List Role Assignments of a Role Assignee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~